Skip to content

 Register & test

 This is a brief walkthrough of the steps to register your webhook with Meta and test it.
-If you don't have experience with setting up webhooks, please see the Webhook Setup Guide.
+See the full Webhook Setup Guide for details.

 1. App Dashboard → WhatsApp → Configuration → Edit